hcevikGA/ga-ppt/README.md

 - Thoughtful inline comments and documentation

 ## Time Allocation

-You have [TIME ALLOCATION] for this task.
+You have 1 hour and 30 minutes for this task.
 If you have any questions or need further clarification on any part of the task, please don't hesitate to ask.

 Good luck!